etchteam/offline-ux/src/offline-workflow.md

 on any file changes.

-With the caching and service worker powers acquired so far we're finally ready to start implementing features to obtain the *ultimate offline experience*.
+With the caching and service worker powers acquired so far we're finally ready to start implementing features and functionality to obtain the *ultimate offline experience*.

 **Next up:** <a href="/offline-fallback-page.html" class="arrow-link">Offline fallback page &xrarr;</a>